sdaniels6363/furniture-db/README.md

 Site Location - [custom-corner.com](https://custom-corner.com)

 ## Purpose
-This purpose of this site is to give interior designers the ability to search the inventory of multiple vendors from one page - giving them a single pane of glass experience.
-This allows the user to not have to search multiple websites when looking for the perfect piece of furniture for their client.
+The purpose of this site is to give interior designers the ability to search the inventory of multiple vendors from one page - giving them a single pane of glass experience.

 ## New Technologies
 For one of the vendors, we are utilizing python to complete the web scraping.
 Python is making use of the following modules: